nodejs/node-addon-examples/website/docs/build-tools/cmake-js.md

 ### Pros

 - Uses the CMake tool which is widely-adopted in the open source community.
-- Ideal for exisiting C/C++ libraries already based on CMake.
+- Ideal for existing C/C++ libraries already based on CMake.

 ### Cons